 Instructions

-- Slice the beef into thin strips and then dice into small pieces.
+- Slice 4 jars of dried beef into thin strips and then dice into small pieces.

 - Add to the skillet and cook until warmed through.
-Season the beef with salt, pepper and garlic powder.
+Season the beef with salt, 1 tsp of pepper and 1 tsp of garlic powder.

-- Stir in the flour and cook for approximately 2 minutes.
+- Stir in ¼ cup of flour and cook for approximately 2 minutes.

 - Continue to stir the mixture and bring to a low simmer over medium.
 Let simmer for 3-5 minutes until the sauce thickens.